ferhatelmas/ferhatelmas/README.md

 - 🔭 I’m a passionate developer, currently working at [@stream](https://github.com/GetStream).
 - 🌱 I love reading and running.
 - 💬 Ask me about anything.
+Answering is learning and I am born to learn.
+- 😄 My adjectives: colorful, lucid and persistent.
+- ⚡ Fun fact: I don't watch any series, I love lowercase and typos bother me a lot.
 - 📫 How to reach me: [Twitter](https://twitter.com/_ferhatelmas_) or [LinkedIn](https://www.linkedin.com/in/ferhatelmas/).
-- 😄 My adjectives: colorful, lucid and persistent.
-- ⚡ Fun fact: I don't watch any series.

 <!--
 Here are some ideas to get you started: